wix/Detox/website/blog/detox-20-is-out.md

 Two years ago we [added elementary support][Genymotion PR] for cloud-based Android emulators provided by [Genymotion SaaS] and started a beta testing phase across mobile projects at Wix.

-Previously our infra engineers had been maintaining Android virtual devices on CI build agents on their own, so switching to cloud devices cleared up their time for more productive tasks.
+Previously our mobile infrastructure engineers had been maintaining Android virtual devices on CI build agents on their own, so switching to cloud devices cleared up their time for more productive tasks.
 Another improvement was particularly noticeable for teams with a vast number of tests.
-We could reduce the duration of their CI pipelines almost by half after they scaled up from 2 parallel devices to 6.
+We could reduce the duration of their CI pipelines almost by half after they scaled up from 2 parallel devices to 6[^1].

+[^1]: The mentioned threshold is not a hard limit, but rather a point where the return value of scaling up the number of devices starts dramatically diminishing in our case – not only the tests themselves, but installing NPM dependencies and building the projects also takes time.

 This positive impact encouraged us to adopt [Genymotion SaaS] for CI as quickly as possible, ignoring some unresolved issues in the initial pull request.
 For the most part, those were minor problems in global lifecycle management.
 Yet that made us feel uncertain about releasing it as-is, so we decided to take time and gain more production experience before taking any direction.